GoogleChrome/developer.chrome.com/site/en/docs/workbox/migration/migrate-from-v5/index.md

 #### New Strategy base class

 In v6, all Workbox strategy classes must extend the new `Strategy` base class.
-All of the built-in strategies have been rewritten to support this.
+All built-in strategies have been rewritten to support this.

 The `Strategy` base class is responsible for two primary things:

-- Invoking plugin lifecycle callbacks common to all strategy handlers (e.g. when they start, respond, and end).
+- Invoking plugin lifecycle callbacks common to all strategy handlers, such as starting, responding, and ending.
 - Creating a "handler" instance, that can manage state for each individual request a strategy is handling.

 #### New "handler" class